zkoss/zk-mvvm-book/syntax/queryparam.md

 }
 ```

--   In this example, binder will pass ¡§abc¡¨ to parm1.
+-   In this example, binder will pass Â¡Â§abcÂ¡Â¨ to parm1.